-STEP 2: BY INVITATION ONLY - FULL APPLICATION INSTRUCTIONS: Text must be 11 point or larger with six lines per inch and margins of at least one-half inch.
+Application Format: Text must be 11 point or larger with six lines per inch and margins of at least one-half inch.
 Headers and footers should not be used.
 The sections identified below may not exceed their indicated page limits, and appendices are not allowed.
 The following headings are expected.

-Title Page (one page): Include the title of the project, names of both principle investigators, their contact information (including institutional e-mail, phone numbers, WhatsApp ID, Skype ID, Zoom ID, ORCID ID, name of department and/or center and any collaborating institution(s)), a list of all key personnel involved in the project, and total dollars requested.
+Title Page (one page): Include the title of the project, names of both principle investigators, their contact information (including (as applicable) institutional e-mail, phone numbers, WhatsApp ID, Skype ID, Zoom ID, ORCID ID, name of department and/or center and any collaborating institution(s)), a list of all key personnel involved in the project, and total dollars requested.